• Skip to primary navigation

 • blue spirulina powder - this is what gives the smoothie it's lovely blue colour.

-• sweetener (optional) - feel free to stir in a tablespoon of your favourite sweetener, such as paleo-friendly honey.
-The sweetener is, however, totally optional.
-I like to skip it as my kids love smoothies and I am trying to teach them to enjoy the natural sweetness of fruit.
+• sweetener (optional) - feel free to stir in a tablespoon of your favourite sweetener, such as regular sugar or paleo-friendly honey.

 An overhead photo of how to make this recipe.